CloudzyVPS/cli/README.md

 zy serve --env-file /path/to/.env
 ```

 Access the web interface at `http://localhost:5000`.

-On first run, a default owner account will be created (check `users.json` for credentials).
+**⚠️ Security Note:** On first run, a default owner account will be created with credentials stored in `users.json`.
+For security, change the default password immediately after your first login using the web interface or the `zy users reset-password` command.

 ### CLI Commands